SWxTREC/msis/README.md

 After a few minutes, you will see the changes at the GitHub-hosted site https://swxtrec.github.io/msis.

-You can run this script from any branch, but the site should reflect the content of the current master branch.
+You can run this script from any branch, but the site should reflect the content of the current main branch.

 <!-- ## FAQs and Help